-The Group meets on the third Wednesday every month for an all day walk.
-The walk is normally repeated on the following day, although on occasion there will be a longer interval between a walk and its repeat.
-The number of places available per walk is 12 (including the group leaders).
+The Group meets on the third Wednesday and the first Monday of every month for an all day walk.
+The number of places available per walk is 15 (including the group leaders).

 Due to COVID-19 we have to change the way that our walks are organised, in order to keep each other safe.